post-impressionism: 1886-1914

 mont sainte victoire seriescompotier, verre et pommes

-gauguin is also a postimpressionist. look him up on wikipedia or whatever, he's pretty famous so you'll find loads of sources. i will not be talking about him.
+this is my favourite work of him!!! the second one is by sebastiano del piombo :) it might just be a study, but i love the light-dark contrast immensely.gauguin is also a postimpressionist. look him up on wikipedia or whatever, he's pretty famous so you'll find loads of sources. i will not be talking about him.